DFE-Digital/bat-design-history/app/posts/teacher-success/2025-10-21-mailchimp-campaign.md

 - High interest: preparation and first placement topics
 - Moderate: behaviour management
 - Low: mentor-focused content
-- Emerging: support and wellbeing content showed renewed interest despite fatigue
+- Emerging: support and wellbeing content showed renewed interest later in the campaign, suggesting trainees may seek this kind of guidance once settled into training.

 ### Surveys